psnavega/microsservice-send-communication/README.md

 ## Considerations

-Ensure that all mandatories envs were set on .env.example when running inside B2B environment, or in .env if you are running on compose inside this repository
+Ensure that all mandatories envs were set on .env.example when running

 Mandatory environments will be below a region in .env.example/.env